Updated: Dec 19, 2020

-Today is the Fall Equinox - I’d like to ask you to think about what you can let go of.
+I’d like to ask you to think about what you can let go of.
 Things that are no longer serving you.
 Things that you just don’t need in your life anymore.
-Things that are cluttering your daily routine and your thoughts.
+Things that clutter your daily routine and your thoughts, things that get in the way of being HAPPY!
 This can be spiritual, emotional, physical… anything and everything!

 A great way to embrace this is committing to let go of something for 10 days in a row: